 Multiple Choice Questions will have one or more answers, each of which can contain Markdown formatting.

-At least one answer must beck checked as the correct answer (to the left of the answer text).
-You can have multiple "correct" answers, allowing for more interesting answers.
+At least one answer must be checked as the correct answer (to the left of the answer text).
+You can have multiple "correct" answers, allowing for more complex quiz questions.

 You can re-arrange the answers easily dragging them with the double arrow ().